ethereum/solidity-blog/_posts/2022-12-07-solidity-developer-survey-2022-announcement.md

 **Please help us reach as many Solidity developers as possible by sharing the survey in your networks!**

-The results of the survey will be shared on this blog as well as on the [Solidity Twitter](https://twitter.com/solidity_lang) and [Mastodon](https://fosstodon.org/@solidity) accounts in Q1 of next year.
+The results of the survey will be shared on this blog as well as on the [Solidity Twitter](https://twitter.com/solidity_lang) and [Mastodon](https://fosstodon.org/@solidity) accounts in Q1 of 2023.

 Thank you for your support!